Indian Solar Power Sector

 While the deadline for the Kundli project is November 30, the project at Rai is stipulated for completion by February 28 next year.

-Chandigarh, July 10, 2018: Chandigarh-based Hartek Power has bagged an order from Haryana State Industrial and Infrastructure Development Corporation (HSIIDC) for executing a 132-KV substation project at Kundli and Rai in Sonipat district of Haryana.
+Chandigarh, July 10, 2018: Chandigarh-based Hartek Group has bagged an order from Haryana State Industrial and Infrastructure Development Corporation (HSIIDC) for executing a 132-KV substation project at Kundli and Rai in Sonipat district of Haryana.

 To be commissioned at a cost of Rs 9.17 crore, this HSIIDC project will involve designing, manufacturing, supply, erection, testing and commissioning of 16/20-MVA and 132/11-KV Transformer Bay Extension at the existing 132-KV substation in Rai and Kundli on turnkey basis, a company statement said.